Game Review: New York Jets 12 - New York Giants 7 - Big Blue Interactive

 DEFENSIVE LINE

 -Nose tackle Danny Shelton is going to be a factor here.
 He had several dominant snaps where he took on multiple blockers and still impacted the play.
 He had a TFL on a 4th-and-1 and factored on another 3rd-down stop.
 Depth along the defensive line is key, and Shelton will be a big part of that.
 B.J.
-Hill and Antonio Johnson were solid as well.
+Hill and Austin Johnson were solid as well.

 -Look out for Willie Henry as a potential roster surprise.
 He is really active and quick in pursuit and may have played with the most violence of all the linemen.
 He finished with 4 tackles, 1 TFL, and 1 pressure while playing just over a third of the snaps.